ktravaglini/BIOC281/Classes/2/Tutorial 2 Instructions.md

 ```

 #### Create STAR mapping script.
 This script is adapted from ENCODE long-mRNA protocol
-There is a lot too this script, read through it carefully and try to understand what each section is doing.
+There is a lot to this script, read through it carefully and try to understand what each section is doing.
 ```bash
 cat > STARmale_scr << EOF
 #!/bin/bash